diannereye360/CSV/README.md

 # matplotlib_csv
 Advanced Python - Matplotlib - using CSV files

-this project is to teach students how to use CSV files in python this project also teaches students how to visualize the data using matplotlib
+The project uses matplotlib to help visualize CSV data.
+This includes createing line graphs and subplots.
+Program 5 uses two sets of data, to visualize a subplot that include max and min temperatures in sitka vs. deathvalley.